mrbelgacem/auction_app/readme.md

 ## Install all required Docker components :
 Install Docker Engine (client-server application) and Docker Compose (tool for defining and running multi-container Docker applications).

+## Clone Sandbox
+Clone the repository, which can be found here: https://github.com/algorand/sandbox

 ## Install all dependencies in a python project :
 $ pip3 install -r requirements.txt